RicardoFerreira10/CarthageTestFramework/README.md

 1. Inside the Xcode, select the project,
 1. Select the app target, inside the Target section,
 1. In the General tab, scroll down to the Embedded Binaries section,
-1. If the Embedded Binaries is empty, you can easily add the Framework by clicking the plus (+) button,
+1. If the Embedded Binaries is empty, that means that the Framework is not linked properly.
+So you can easily add it by clicking the plus (+) button,
 1. Select the Framework and finally press the add button.
 This step will also add the Framework to the Linked Frameworks and Libraries section.
+1. Build and then Run the Application